10/30/2024

 speaker

-That's a good question.
-So some of the things we've talked about this year, at the beginning of the year, we talked about getting sort of recalibrating selling some of our embolization products and our access products in certain markets internationally where the reimbursement had gone down to the point where it wasn't a viable business.
+Yeah, that's a good question.
+So some of the things we've talked about this year, again, At the beginning of the year, we talked about getting, you know, sort of recalibrating, selling some of our embolization products and our access products in certain markets internationally where the reimbursement had gone down to the point where It wasn't a viable business.
 That's obviously one significant issue that will not be prevalent in 2025.
 We talked a bit about China over the last couple of calls and recalibrating that as we move to the next phase.
-And so and also the delay, if you will, in getting CABT in Europe.
+And also the delay, if you will, in getting CAVT in Europe.
 So those are sort of the big topics that we were dealing with internationally.
-And those really go away in for the most part in 2025.
-Some of the things that are looking positive, obviously, we've also talked about new product launches are coming.
+And those really go away for the most part in 2025.
+Things that are looking positive, obviously, we've also talked about new product launches are coming.
 We have this sort of continued share gain with existing products like what we just saw, you know, pretty significant share shift just again in yet another quarter with Flash 2.0.
 So pretty consistent movement there.
-I think when you add those up, we're looking forward to 2025 as well.
+I think when you add those up, you know, we're looking forward to 2025 as well.

 speaker

-Our next question comes from the line of Joanne Winch from Citi.
+Our next question comes from the line of John Winch from Citi.
 Please go ahead.

 speaker